cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

     }

 This means that nginx will serve the files located under `/srv/cloudify` on `<server-ip>:<server-port>/cloudify`.
 So we need to make every file that is used in our blueprint available under /srv/cloudify.
 For example have a look at the [Hello-world example](https://github.com/cloudify-cosmo/cloudify-hello-world-example).
-In `blueprint.yaml` we import `http://www.getcloudify.org/spec/openstack-plugin/1.1/plugin.yaml`, but you can see that [pluging.yaml](http://www.getcloudify.org/spec/openstack-plugin/1.1/plugin.yaml) is using `https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip`.
-So we must make [pluging.yaml](http://www.getcloudify.org/spec/openstack-plugin/1.1/plugin.yaml) as well as [1.1.zip](https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip) available on our HTTP server.
+In `blueprint.yaml` we import `http://www.getcloudify.org/spec/openstack-plugin/1.1/plugin.yaml`, but you can see that [plugin.yaml](plugin.yaml) is using `https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip`.
+So we must make [plugin.yaml](plugin.yaml) as well as [1.1.zip](https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip) available on our HTTP server.

-### Step 4 - Creating a template image for cloudify
+### Step 4 - Creating a template image for Cloudify
-In order to configure PIP and Easy-install to use our PyPi mirror instead of the PyPi central repository by default we will have to create a template image with configuration files for PIP and Easy-install.
+In order to configure pip and Easy-install to use our PyPi mirror instead of the PyPi central repository by default we will have to create a template image with configuration files for pip and Easy-install.
 In order to do so we will launch an instance and pre-configure it.
-You can choose any base image that matches the required manager image as described in the [prerequisites](http://getcloudify.org/guide/3.1/installation-general.html#prerequisites) section.
+You can choose any base image that matches the required manager image as described in the [prerequisites](installation-general.html#prerequisites) section.
 We will use ubuntu precise.
-After launcing an instance you will have to
+After launcing an instance you will have to:

 - Download [pip.conf](https://gist.githubusercontent.com/hagaiGS/bec4fbe248433c72f102/raw/b512e364b0c3247df889ff620e08a33d890102b5/pip.conf) and save it under `$HOME/.pip`.
-Configure `<PyPi-mirror-ip>` to point at the IP of your PyPi mirror / HTTP server
+Configure `<PyPi-mirror-ip>` to point at the IP of your PyPi mirror / HTTP server.
 - Download [.pydistutils](https://gist.githubusercontent.com/hagaiGS/bec4fbe248433c72f102/raw/886935f7694f83a6b72bf978ada2e563ece40974/.pydistutils) and save it under `$HOME`.
-Configure `<PyPi-mirror-ip>` to point at the IP of your PyPi mirror / HTTP server
+Configure `<PyPi-mirror-ip>` to point at the IP of your PyPi mirror / HTTP server.
 - Remove your public key from `~/.ssh` in order to allow other users to connect to this image.

-Create a Snapshot from this image and call it `cfy-template`
+Create a Snapshot from this image and call it `cfy-template`.

 # Test drive your offline configuration

-We will use our configuration to bootstrap Cloudify manager and install the Hello-world Blueprint
+We will use our configuration to bootstrap Cloudify manager and install the Hello-world Blueprint.

 ### Step 1 - Launch a client instance